 Water is one of the biggest dangers that kids are around on a pretty regular basis.
 And while playing in water can be fun for your kids, if they aren’t careful and if you’re not paying attention while they’re near water, it can be incredibly easy for them to drown.
 In fact, according to Dawne Gardner, a contributor to Cincinnati Children’s, drowning is the leading cause of death in children under the age of four.

 If you plan on being around water with your kids, make sure you are always within arms reach of your young children and that you’re always supervising any of your children the entire time that they’re in the water, regardless of what their ages or swimming abilities are.
+You may also want to look at getting some childrens wetsuits as this can help protect your children from becoming too cold whilst they are in the water.

 Avoiding Heat-Related Illness And Injury